dwavesystems/dwave-cloud-client/docs/reference/resources.rst

 Clients
 =======

-The :term:`solver`\ s that provide sampling for solving :term:`Ising` and :term:`QUBO` problems, such as a D-Wave 2000Q QPU or a software :term:`sampler` such as the `dimod <https://github.com/dwavesystems/dimod>`_ simulated annealing sampler, are typically remote resources.
+The :term:`solver`\ s that provide sampling for a :term:`binary quadratic model` problem, such as an Advantage quantum computer, or a quantum-classical hybrid :term:`sampler`, such as Leap's :class:`~dwave.system.samplers.LeapHybridCQMSampler` hybrid constrained quadratic model (CQM) sampler, are typically remote resources.
 The D-Wave Cloud Client :class:`~dwave.cloud.client.Client` class manages such remote solver resources.

 Preferred use is with a context manager---a :code:`with Client.from_config(...) as` construct---to ensure proper closure of all resources.
 The following example snippet